xcrossed/let-go-inject/README.md

 It is a simple dependency injection library for golang.
 Using it, you can make your code very simple and easy to maintain.
-Compared with other libraries, this is simpler
+Compared with other libraries, this is simpler.

 ## install